 Online shopping is meant to be quick and painless, saving customers time in-store and making the process efficient.
 A long, complex checkout makes it difficult for customers to complete payment and slows them down.
 It can even cause people to abandon their checkout and look for a better experience on another online store.

 Best practice: Consistently improve your checkout user experience to make it faster and reduce complications during the payment process.
-Eliminate any unnecessary form fields, optimize the design of your form fields, and continuously make improvements to make checkout better for your customers.
+Eliminate any unnecessary form fields, optimize the design of your form fields, and continuously make improvements to provide shoppers with the fastest checkout possible.

 Customers are wary of where their credit card (and other financial) details are stored – especially when shopping online.
 Adequate security is an essential piece of your ecommerce store, as customers will seek a safe platform if yours isn’t.